Cotton Sowing Registers Significant Increase In South Punjab - UrduPoint

 Cotton Sowing Registers Significant Increase In South Punjab

-ISLAMABAD, (UrduPoint / Pakistan Point News - 9th May, 2021 ) :The sowing of cotton registered a significant increase this year in South Punjab as compared last year due to the incentives of Punjab government, an official of Punjab Agriculture Department has said.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 14th May, 2021 ) :The sowing of cotton has registered a significant increase this year in South Punjab as compared to the last year due to the incentives of Punjab government, said an official of Punjab Agriculture Department on Friday.

-Talking to APP, he said it was heartening to note that the farmers were taking keen interest in sowing cotton this year as compared to last year.
+Talking to APP, he said it is heartening to note that the farmers are taking keen interest in sowing cotton this year as compared to the last year.

-"Reports of cotton crop sowing are pouring in from the Southern Punjab, right from the first week of April which are according to the wishes of the government Punjab," the official said.
+"Reports of cotton crop sowing were pouring in from the Southern Punjab, right from the first week of April which are according to the wishes of the government Punjab, the official of agriculture department said.

-He said crop of cotton was mostly being sown in Bahawalpur, Multan, Lodhran, Bahawalnagar , Rahim Yar Khan Khanewal, Layyah and Sahiwal districts.
+He said crop of cotton was mostly being sown in Bahawalpur, Multan, Lodhran, Bahawalnagar and Rahim Yar Khan Khanewal, Layyah, Sahiwal districts.

-Mahar Mahboob, a farmer from Layyah, told APP that he had preferred to sow cotton in fields this year rather than other crops adding that present government was taking initiatives for the farmers.
+Mahar Mahboob, a farmer from Layyah, told APP that he has preferred to sow cotton in fields this year rather than other crops adding that present government was taking initiatives for the farmers.

-Replying to a question, he said that cotton was a beneficial crop as the government gave different initiatives to the farmers.
+Replying to a question, he said that cotton was a beneficial crop as the government was giving different initiatives to the farmers.

 He also confirmed that farmers were taking more interest in sowing the cotton as compared to last years in the southern Punjab .